OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Sub-networks architecture

 \section{Sub-networks architecture}

-In this section, we describe the details of each sub-network described in Sec.~\ref{sec:method} and shown in Fig.~\ref{fig:architecture1},\ref{fig:architecture2}.
+In this section, we describe the details of each sub-network described in the main paper.
 The layers of each sub-network are listed in the tables Tab.~\ref{table:arch_Gbg}--\ref{table:arch_Dc}, with some modules that are frequently used listed in Tab.~\ref{table:arch_general}.
 The majority of the networks are sequential.
 When more complicated connections are present, the input and output notations are there to guide the flow.